kanugu-prasad/Nxt-Trendz/README.md

   <br/>
    <img src="https://assets.ccbp.in/frontend/content/react-js/cursor-pointer-img.png" alt="cursor pointer" style="width:100px" />

-- You can use the below `outline` CSS property for buttons and input elements to remove the highlighting when the elements are clicked
+- I used the below `outline` CSS property for buttons and input elements to remove the highlighting when the elements are clicked

   ```
     outline: none;